 - a) The student should be in possession of a BA degree or have been granted BA status as approved by the Faculty Board.
-Students should adhere to all the core module requirements of the primary part of the proposed Honours BA study. - b) The specific requirements fot the relevant curriculum should also be met. - c) The student's general ability and academic performance in each of these core modules must be to the satisfaction of the relevant school director.
+Students should adhere to all the core module requirements of the primary part of the proposed Honours BA study. - b) The specific requirements for the relevant curriculum should also be met. - The student's general ability and academic performance in each of these core modules must be to the satisfaction of the relevant school director. - Prospective students will be subjected to a selection process as determined by the school director.

-Module code Descriptive name Ct
+Module code Descriptive name Ct First semester

-First semester

 IOPS 613 Organisational Behaviour 8

 LARM 614 Research Methodology 8

 LARM 615 Advanced Labour Relations 16

 LARM 616 Labour Market Principles 16

 LARM 611 Industrial Sociological Theories and Social Change 8

-IOPS 616 Work Wellness 16
+IOPS 616 Employee Wellness 16

 IOPS 617 Organisational Development 8

 Second semester

 HRMA 622 Human Capacity Building 8

 LARM 621 Group Dynamics 16

 LARM 622 Research Report 16

 LARM 623 Applied Labour Relations 16

 HRMA 623 Human Resource Management Strategies 16

 LARM 624 Collective Bargaining and Negotiation 16

-Credit total fo or the curriculum 168
+Credit total for the curriculum 168